snackCake/docs/Appendix/Production-Considerations.md

 will cause the database schema to be rebuilt and imported when the demo is launched.

 Integrated Dev and QA will likely more closely resemble real production data, as they will be useful for testing.
 In these environments (including production), the auto rebuild and re-import feature should be disabled.
-Refer to [[Database-Configuration]] for more information.
+Refer to [[Database Configuration]] for more information.

 As for previewing data changes before promoting to production, we are currently working on a change set feature for the admin tool